oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 1. Set Role to Admin
 2. Go to topic_and_skills_dashboard and create a topic
-3. Go to the topic editor and scroll down to the create skill button
+3. Go to the topic editor and scroll down to the Create Skill button
 4. Create a skill, and wait for the skill editor tab to open

 **19. Story_Editor**
 1. Set Role to Admin
 2. Go to topic_and_skills_dashboard and create a topic
-3. Go to the topic editor and scroll down to the create story button
+3. Go to the topic editor and scroll down to the Create Story button
 4. Complete create story modal, and wait for the story editor page to load

 **20. Story Player**
 1. Follow steps in story editor CUJ
 2. Add a chapter to the story
 3. Create an exploration and link it to the story
-4. Go to the preview tab of the Story player
+4. Go to the Preview tab of the Story player

 **21. Topic editor/Subtopic Player**
 1. Set Role to Admin